 “‘Behold, God is my salvation, I will trust and not be afraid; for the Lord God is my strength and song, and He has become my salvation.’
 Therefore you will joyously draw water from the springs of salvation.
 And in that day you will say, ‘ Give thanks to the Lord, call on His name.
 Make known His deeds among the peoples; make them remember that His name is exalted.’
 Praise the Lord in song, for He has done excellent things”

-Bless the Lord, o my brothers and sisters in Jesus Christ, and with all that is within us let us bless His holy name, for our Lord is excellent and He has done excellent things!
+Bless the Lord, O my brothers and sisters in Jesus Christ, and with all that is within us let us bless His holy name, for our Lord is excellent and He has done excellent things!

-This entire section of Scripture from Isaiah 12 makes me think specifically of what Peter wrote in his first letter concerning us, the body of Christ, being "A royal priesthood, a holy nation, a people for God’s Own possession, so that you may proclaim the excellencies of Him" (1 Peter 2:9).
+This entire section of Scripture from Isaiah, chapter 12, makes me think specifically of what Peter wrote in his first letter concerning us, the body of Christ, being “A royal priesthood, a holy nation, a people for God’s Own possession, so that you may proclaim the excellencies of Him” (1 Peter 2:9).
 From these two passages I think we can clearly see and understand that beholding, receiving, and proclaiming God’s excellencies is produced within us as we praise our Lord and drink His living waters in His presence as His priesthood!

 Look at our scripture of this day from Isaiah and think of these words within the context of describing what goes on, within God’s presence, as we minister to our Lord as His royal priesthood.
 Let us also recognize that Isaiah, himself, was in quite an ecstatic time of praise in the Lord when he made these statements.

-"Therefore you will joyously draw water from the springs of salvation."
+“Therefore you will joyously draw water from the springs of salvation.”
 We saw yesterday how, in Jesus Christ, we have received, in our innermost being, rivers of living “water springing up to eternal life” (John 7:38 / 4:14).
-Every single time we minister to God in His presence, this is synonymous with our drawing and drinking from the "springs of salvation," for Christ is our salvation, our spring of living water flows from Him, He is living in us and, therefore, we have a river of living water flowing from within our innermost being!
+Every single time we minister to God in His presence, this is synonymous with our drawing and drinking from the “springs of salvation,” for Christ is our salvation.
+Our spring of living water flows from Him.
+He is living in us and, therefore, we have a river of living water flowing from within our innermost being!